-Change and transition is inevitable part of normal life but due to the complexities of the young people it has to be carefully well-planned and supported.
+Change and transition is an inevitable part of normal life but due to the complexities of the young people it has to be carefully planned and supported.

 The school starts the formal process in school Year 9 at the child's annual review.

-At this stage it provides the opportunity for families to consider their own aspirations for what onward placement may look like for their young person and to establish the good working arrangements between education, health, therapy and care services.
+At this stage, families can consider their own aspirations for what onward placement may look like for their young person and establish good working arrangements between education, health, therapy, and care services.

 The annual review from year 9 provides the platform for transition details to be shared.
-There is key year specific information that is given and this is clearly presented within the school 'Transitioning into adult life' booklet.
+There is key, year specific information that is given and this is clearly presented within the school 'Transitioning into adult life' booklet.

-We do host supportive and impartial transition platforms for the families during the process of transition.
+Throughout the process We host supportive and impartial transition platforms for families.
 In the whole process we advocate hearing the voice of the young person and what is right for their future.